 The PLEPC meets quarterly to assess resources and capabilities for dealing with hazardous materials incidents and emergencies.
 The committee focuses on planning, preventing, and responding to these events effectively.

 PLEPC activities are dedicated to protecting the health and safety of people, communities, and the environment from hazardous materials incidents.
-As such, PLEPC promotes community awareness and ensures the proper identification and inventorying of hazardous materials, storage sites, and transportation sites.
-It also provides information on chemical hazards and emergency plans to Philadelphians.
-The committee provides or sponsors seminars, workshops, presentations, and newsletters for government agencies, businesses, and the health care community.
+As such, PLEPC promotes community awareness and ensures the proper identification and inventory of hazardous materials, storage sites, and transportation sites.
+It also provides Philadelphians with information on chemical hazards and emergency plans.
+The committee offers or sponsors seminars, workshops, presentations, and newsletters for government agencies, businesses, and the health care community.

 The committee also works to meet the responsibilities of the Tier II Reporting Requirements set out in SARA Title III, Pennsylvania Act 165.